-1 The Union Territories, Chandigarh, Daman and Diu, and Puducherry, which were all covered by the DLHS-4, are not visible in the map due to their small area.

-Abbreviations: AP, Andhra Pradesh; AR, Arunachal Pradesh; AS, Assam; BR, Bihar; CT, Chhattisgarh; DL, Delhi; GA, Goa; GJ, Gujarat; HR, Haryana; HP, Himachal Pradesh; JK, Jammu & Kashmir; JH, Jharkhand; KA, Karnataka; KL, Kerala; MP, Madhya Pradesh; MH, Maharashtra; MN, Manipur; ML, Meghalaya; MZ, Mizoram; NL, Nagaland; OD, Odisha (Orissa); PB, Punjab; RJ, Rajasthan; SK, Sikkim; TN, Tamil Nadu; TS, Telangana State; TR, Tripura; UP, Uttar Pradesh; UK, Uttarakhand (Uttaranchal); WB, West Bengal

-Appendix Text S1.
-Matching AHS biomarker data to participants’ sociodemographic data
+Text A. Matching AHS biomarker data to participants’ sociodemographic data

 AHS data in the public domain does not have a unique identifier that allows for merging of the ‘laboratory dataset’, which contains height, weight, blood pressure, and blood glucose measurements, to the dataset that contains respondents’ full sociodemographic and treatment information.
 We thus merged these datasets using an indicator composed of the state, district, stratum (indicating rural versus urban location and village size), a household identifier that is unique within each PSU, and a household member serial number given during data entry as well as one assigned after data entry.